Coccyx Pain During Pregnancy: A practical guide

 Understanding Coccyx Pain: The Anatomy and Physiology

 The coccyx is a small, triangular bone located at the very bottom of your spine.
-It's composed of several fused vertebrae and plays a crucial role in weight distribution, particularly when sitting.
+Because of that, it's composed of several fused vertebrae and is key here in weight distribution, particularly when sitting.
 During pregnancy, several factors can contribute to increased pressure and stress on this delicate area, leading to coccyx pain.

 -